 With the substantial development of computer technology in the 1950s, π was computed to thousands and then millions of digits.
 These computations were greatly facilitated by the discovery soon after of advanced algorithms for the underlying high-precision arithmetic operations.
-For example, in 1965 it was found that the newly-discovered fast Fourier transform (FFT) [13, 12] could be used to perform high-precision multiplications much more rapidly than conventional schemes.
-Such methods (e.g., for \div, \sqrt{x} see [13, 14, 12]) dramatically lowered the time required for computing π and other constants to high precision.
+For example, in 1965 it was found that the newly-discovered fast Fourier transform (FFT) [8, 10] could be used to perform high-precision multiplications much more rapidly than conventional schemes.
+Such methods (e.g., for \div, \sqrt{x} see [8, 9, 10]) dramatically lowered the time required for computing π and other constants to high precision.
 We are now able to compute algebraic values of algebraic functions essentially as fast as we can multiply, $O_B(M(N))$, where M(N) is the cost of multiplication and O_B counts 'bits' or 'flops'.
-To convert this into practice: a state-of-the-art processor in 2010, such as the latest AMD Opteron, which runs at 2.4 GHz and has four floating-point cores, each of which can do two 64-bit floating-point operations per second, can produce a total of 9.6 billion floating-point operations per second.